olinguyen/olinguyen.github.io/_posts/2017-06-26-gsoc-recap.md

 ### Exclusions

-Because MIMIC is an ICU database, the focus will be on patients admitted to and discharged from the ICU.
+Because MIMIC is an ICU database, the focus was placed on patients admitted to and discharged from the ICU.
 Patients admitted to the ICU generally suffer from severe and life-threatening illnesses and injuries which require constant, close monitoring and support.
 Being able to make good decisions during this time period is therefore crucial.
-For that reason, I selected and grouped the data points based off the ICU stay rather than the individual patient to develop a model specifically for ICU patient monitoring and decision-making.
+For that reason, data points were queried and grouped based off the ICU stay rather than the individual patient to develop a model specifically for ICU patient monitoring and decision-making.

 The selection criteria is described below along with a short explanation.
 The following points were excluded from the dataset: